 A construction company with three active job sites sees three project cards.
 Each one has that site's flights, files, and progress reports.
 Simple.
 Intuitive.

-Client portal project view showing organized flight data and deliverables Clean project organization means clients find what they need without calling you.
+Clean project organization means clients find what they need without calling you.

-File management that doesn't suck
+File management that works

 Clients need to download files without hitting size limits or dealing with expired links.
 Everything should be organized by date, flight type, or whatever makes sense for the project.